Sanusi644/ViperHive_ransom/README.md

 ViperHive Ransomware Tool

 Welcome to the ViperHive Ransomware Tool!
 This powerful tool is designed to encrypt your files and demand payment in exchange for the decryption key.
+Before using this tool, please take note of the following:

+We do not condone illegal activities and this tool is intended for educational purposes only.
+The use of this tool for malicious purposes may result in legal consequences.
+Please contact law enforcement agencies or reputable cybersecurity experts if you become a victim of ransomware.

-If you want to use our tool, simply send an SMS to an199on@dnmx.cc with the word "Decrypt" in the message.
-We will send you instructions on how to download and use the tool.
+To use our tool, simply send an SMS  to the provided email address (an199on@dnmx.cc).
+You will receive instructions on how to download and use the tool.
+Please do not share or distribute this tool with others as it can cause harm to individuals and organizations.

-Please note that we do not condone illegal activities and this tool is intended for educational purposes only.
-The use of this tool for malicious purposes is strictly prohibited and may result in legal consequences.

-You can reach us at an199on@dnmx.cc for any inquiries or concerns.
+Contact us at an199on@dnmx.cc if you have any questions or concerns.